GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/_build/html/_sources/interfaces.txt

 	  demonstrates how this is easily done.
 It is `highly recommended` that callers configure the logger.

-Once an instance of Reduce has been made, callers should then configure logutils with the appropriate settings supplied on this instance.
-Instances of ``Reduce()`` provide the following logger parameters as attributes on the instance:
+Once an instance of Reduce has been made, callers should then configure the logutils facility provided with the ``astrodata`` package, which is found in ``astrodata/utils``.
+Instances of ``Reduce()`` provide the following logger parameters as attributes on the instance with appropriate default values:

 .. hlist::
    :columns: 1